-This classification rates the louvres ability to allow air to pass through it and is determined by establishing the Discharge Loss Coefficient (DLC) at various airflow velocities.
-Each class covers a specific range, as can be seen in the table below.
+The effective aerodynamic area classification rates the louvres ability to allow air to pass through it and is determined by establishing the Discharge Loss Coefficient (DLC) at various airflow velocities.
+Each class covers a specific range, as shown in Table 2.
 The higher the DLC the less resistant to air the louvre is, with a DLC of 1 being ideal.
 In simple terms, a hole in the wall with no louvre would have a DLC of 0.7 or above depending on the size of the hole.
-This airflow class provides a guide for mechanical consultants and building designers on how the louvre performs at various ventilation rates, while the DLC figure is used to establish the correct actual area of louvre required.
+This effective aerodynamic area classification provides a guide for mechanical consultants and building designers on how a louvre is performing at various ventilation rates, while the DLC is an indication of the range within each classification.